balderdashy/sails-docs/reference/Security/CSRF.md

 You can prepare your Sails app against CSRF attacks by enabling the built-in protection in [`config/csrf.js`]() and ensuring that a `_csrf` token is sent with all relevant incoming requests.

+### Enabling CSRF Protection

+See the docs on [CSRF configuration](/#/documentation/reference/Configuration/CSRF.html).

+### Accessing and Using the CSRF Token

+See the docs on [CSRF configuration](/#/documentation/reference/Configuration/CSRF.html) for examples of accessing the CSRF token within both a traditional multi-page web application and a single-page-application.

 #### Notes
 + CSRF prevention is only a concern in scenarios where people use the same client application to send requests to multiple web services (e.g. cookies in a browser like Google Chrome can be used to send requests to Chase.com from both Chase.com and Horrible-Hacker-Site.com.)